secretstartups/handbook/leadership/1-1/index.html.md

 - TOC
 {:toc .hidden-md .hidden-lg}

-Maintaining an effective and efficient agenda is important to get the best out of the 1-1 meetings you have with your team members.
+Maintaining an effective and efficient agenda is important to get the best out of the 1-1 (read as: one *to* one) meetings you have with your team members.
 Furthermore this page will take you through other tips and tricks to conduct an effective 1-1 meeting.

 ## The 1-1 Agenda
 1. Make sure you use a consistent agenda format from week to week